programmable video overlay module

 There is another screen mode called always which causes the screen to be displayed regardless of current input or control line states.

-Note that as a general rule, screens are only activated if doing so would result in at least one write operation to be performed, regardless of wether the above rules have already caused the screen to be activated.
+Note that as a general rule, screens are only activated if doing so would result in at least one write operation to be performed, regardless of whether the above rules have already caused the screen to be activated.

 Also note that control lines can be configured to control one or more screens at the same time.